 Joy Global Inc.

-) reported adjusted earnings of $1.31 per share in the first
+) reported adjusted earnings of $1.99 per share in the fourth

-GAAP earnings per share for the first quarter were $1.33, in line
+GAAP earnings per share for the fourth quarter were $1.99 and for

-with the prior-year quarter.
-The difference between GAAP and
+the fiscal were $7.13.
+The difference between GAAP and operating

-operating earnings in the quarter emanated from the impact of a
+earnings in the fiscal year emanated from the impact of

-Joy Global reported net sales of $1,149.9 million in the first
+Joy Global reported net sales of $1,594.9 million in the fourth

 The actual results were ahead of the Zacks Consensus forecast of